Fontaineconsult/DSND_Project_2/Problem_6/problem_6.md

 we first assign the first index in the array to two variables, min and max.
 We then iterate through the list and update min if the current value is less and max if the current value is greater.

-Since we only iterate through the list once, our complexity is O(N) Space complexity is also O(N) for the size of the input list
+Since we only iterate through the list once, our complexity is O(N) where N is the length of the list Space complexity is also O(N) for the size of the input list